 His invention for Tayto cheese and onion came in the late 1950s, but not only was the success of the revolutionary crisps at home but also abroad.
 Within a short period of two years, he had to move to bigger premises because of the Tayto demand.
 Tayto continued to expand in 1960.
 This is because the sales of the first three flavours; cheese and onion, salt and vinegar and smokey bacon were massive.

 The biggest driving force behind Tayto was of course Murphys innovation and marketing ideas.
 He became one of the first Irish businessmen to sponsor a programme on Radio Eireann.
-It was a half hour talk show where during the show he only advertised his own products.
+It was a half hour talk show and during the show, he only advertised his own products.

 Another part of his success was when he rented a yellow neo sign for one of his shop premises in Dublin.
 The Tayto sign became a staple part of the brand and one of Ireland’s most famous advertising symbols during the 60’s and ’70s.

-Murphy even used his own children in his marketing drive, by sending them to school with supplies of stationery items with the Tayto logo.
+Murphy even used his own children in his marketing drive, by sending them to school with supplies of stationery items with the Tayto logo included.
 His house was a huge hit during Halloween as local children knew they’d be given bags filled with Tayto crisps.

 By the mid-’60s, Murphy was one of the most successful entrepreneurs in Ireland and he wasn’t afraid to enjoy his money.
 Murphy was often seen driving in a Rolls Royce, who was known for being very kind with his tips.
 Many doormen around the country would fight to have the privilege to park his car.